Headmaster (TV series): Reception

 Headmaster was given a favorable time slot, Friday at 8:30 p.m.
 Eastern Time, which had most recently been occupied by the hit sitcom Hogan's Heroes—but the program proved to be, by Griffith's own admission, "a very bad show" and was routinely beaten in the Nielsen ratings by both The Partridge Family on ABC and The Name of the Game on NBC.
 Production of the show was terminated after just 14 episodes, with the last first-run episode being broadcast January 1, 1971.

 CBS (and sponsor Bristol-Myers) had spent some $3.5 million (roughly $25 million in 2022 money) to bring Andy Griffith back to television, and expected a whole season's worth of episodes, so Headmaster was hurriedly replaced by a new situation comedy, The New Andy Griffith Show.
 The "new" program was practically a carbon copy of Griffith's old one, complete with a North Carolina setting and even guest appearances by Andy Griffith Show regulars Don Knotts, George Lindsey and Paul Hartman in the first episode.
 However, it met with little more success than Headmaster, and it was cancelled after only ten airings, the last on May 21, 1971.
 (Also cashiered by CBS were former staples The Beverly Hillbillies, Green Acres and Hee-Haw, as part of the network's infamous "rural purge".)
 In June, Headmaster returned to the time slot in reruns for the summer, with the last repeat episode being aired on September 10, 1971.

 Availability

 Viewing this series now is a rarity, despite the big-name lead.
-It is not on YouTube, has had no DVD release, did not show up in syndication, and seldom is available with private collectors.
+It is not on YouTube (other than its opening credits that are often posted due to featuring an otherwise-unreleased Linda Ronstadt performance), has had no DVD release, did not show up in syndication, and seldom is available with private collectors.
 One episode, "One for the Gipper," is archived in the collection at the Paley Center for Media.